Fremont Group: Organizations

 In 2007, Calera Capital, a San Francisco-based private equity firm that spun out of the Fremont Group (its first institutional investor), changed its name from Fremont Partners as part of a rebranding effort in advance of raising its fourth private equity fund.

 The Fremont Group also distinguishing itself from Fremont General Corp, a financial services company and Fremont Investment & Loan, a retail bank.

 Controversy

 On May 5, 2003, The New Yorker ran an article revealing that the bin Laden family had invested $10 million in The Fremont Group.
-The investments represented a small fraction of the assets managed by Fremont, which has counted former Secretary of State George P. Shultz as a director.
+The investments represented a small fraction of the assets managed by Fremont.